Climate is the average weather condition of a given area recorded over a very long period of time.

-For example, in the area with a latitude 5 degrees north or south of equator the area is considered to be in equatorial climatic condition while the area between 5 to 15 degrees north or south of equator is in tropical climatic condition.
+For example, in the area with a latitude 5 degrees north or south of the equator the area is considered to be in equatorial climatic condition while the area between 5 to 15 degrees north or south of the equator is in tropical climatic condition.

 A general high density of streams indicates that the area receives high rainfall. in another case the presence of low density, intermittent or seasonal streams, salt lakes, and boreholes indicate aridity.